matplotlib/matplotlib/doc/devel/contribute.rst

     :open:
     :icon: person-fill

-    100% yes.
+    100% yes!
 There are so many ways to contribute to our community.
-Take a look at the next sections to learn more.
-There are a few typical new contributor
+Take a look at the following sections to learn more.

-    profiles:
+    There are a few typical new contributor profiles:

     * **You are a Matplotlib user, and you see a bug, a potential improvement, or something that annoys you, and you can fix it.**